rails-girls-summer-of-code/summer-of-code/guide/projects.md

 * All in all: the chance to develop a sustainable Open Source project

 <h3 id="q5">How do I submit my project?</h3>

 Project mentors can submit their projects using our [Teams App](https://teams.railsgirlssummerofcode.org).
-The deadline for Rails Girls Summer of Code 2018 is January 28th, 2018 (23:59:00 UTC).
+We've set the deadline for this year's program to April 22nd, 2019 (23:59:00 UTC) to give us some time to look at the submissions and publish a comprehensive list of projects.

 * Sign up for the [Teams App](https://teams.railsgirlssummerofcode.org);
 * you will need to authenticate with GitHub.
 * Click on “Submit your project” under “Summer of Code” in the navigation bar.
 * By default, we assume the submitter is also the primary mentor.
 If that isn’t the case, enter the name of the primary Mentor, as well as their email address and GitHub handle.
 * Add the project’s name, website, repo and a description: what the project is about, what stage it’s at, and a few words about the team behind it.
 If your project has additional project coaches to help the students during the program, the project description is where you can add their information.
+* For the purpose of this year's program and to make sure prospective participants can get in touch with you, please **add your preferred contact information (e.g. an email address)** to the project's description.
 * Add features and tasks: outline how you image the students to contribute, features you’re planning to work on, issues that need help.
 * Add requirements: describe skills and experience students should bring to work on the project, e.g.
   * Provide a small example or coding challenge for students to solve up front.